eladnoor/equilibrator/classic_rxns/source/tca.rst

    Acetyl-CoA is a very central molecule in metabolism and is produced during the metabolism of sugars, alkanes, fatty acids and some amino acids like leucine.

-Indeed, during the after glucose is metabolized to pyruvate through `glycolysis <glycolysis.html>`_ acetyl-CoA is made from pyruvate by a very complex enzyme called `the pyruvate dehydrogenase complex <pdb101.rcsb.org/motm/153>`_.
+Indeed, after glucose is metabolized to pyruvate through `glycolysis <glycolysis.html>`_ acetyl-CoA is made from pyruvate by a very complex enzyme called `the pyruvate dehydrogenase complex <pdb101.rcsb.org/motm/153>`_.

 Pyruvate + CoA + NAD+ ⇌ acetyl-CoA + CO\ :sub:`2` + NADH